jxxcarlson/elm-stat/README.md

 ## Example usage

-There is also a module `SampleData` with some test data.
 Let's import the above modules to see how some of this works.
 For more details, see the documentation for the individual modules.
 First, some test data:

 ```
 > SampleData.temperature